- £Competitive + benefits

 - Flexible team player but able to work under own initiative and manage own workload.

-- Comfortable presenting to groups with a variety of experience
+- Comfortable presenting to groups with a variety of experience, adapting your style accordingly.

 - 27 days holiday plus eight statutory bank holidays